Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Classification/Classification.md

 <img src="res/Classification/image-20230327124042806.png" alt="image-20230327124042806" style="zoom:80%;" />

-A ROC Curvve has the recall on the y-axis and the false positive rate on the x-axis.
+A ROC Curve has the recall on the y-axis and the false positive rate on the x-axis.
 A random classifier would be a linear plot.

 ### Precision-Recall Curve (PR-Curve)